IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     > ![](./images/media/image39.png)

-    > This is the deep-dive report which shows all issue found at the code level.
+    > This is the deep-dive report which shows all issue found in the java application binary (WAR).

     b.
 Scroll down to **Detailed Results by Rule** section, you can see all the java technology issues identified based on different migration